 - The district will not discriminate against any student because of his/her eligibility for free or reduced price meals.

 - The district will not discriminate against any student or any nutrition and food service employee because of race, color, national origin, sex, sexual orientation, religion, age or disability.

 - The district will assure that all students and nutrition and food services employees are not subject to different treatment, disparate impact or a hostile environment.

 - Established district procedures will be followed for receiving and processing civil rights complaints related to applications for NSLP, SMP and SBP benefits and services, and employment practices with regard to the operation of its NSLP, SMP and SBP.
-The district will forward any civil rights complaint regarding the district’s nutrition and food services to ODE’s civil rights coordinator within three days of receiving the complaint.
+The district will forward any civil rights complaint regarding the district’s nutrition and food services to ODE’s director of Child Nutrition Programs within three days of receiving the complaint.

 - The district will make written or oral translations of all nutrition and food services materials available to all households who do not read or speak English.

 - The district will maintain strict confidentiality of all information on the confidential application for free and reduced price meals or free milk, including students’ eligibility for free or reduced price meals and all household information.
 The district’s NSLP, SMP and SBP operators are not required to release any information from a student’s confidential application for free or reduced price meals or free milk.
 No information may be released from a student’s confidential application for free or reduced price meals or free milk without first obtaining written permission from the student’s parent or legal guardian/adult household member signing the application, except as follows: